 I learned that a breast cancer diagnosis is not the end, but often the beginning – it’s the beginning of a hard road to recovery but also the beginning of a new way of looking at life.

 I am a 49-year-old Mum of two beautiful children aged 17 and 12.
 When I was 41, I discovered that I carried the BRCA2 gene which I inherited from my Dad.
 My grandmother died of breast cancer when my dad was a baby, she had 6 sisters and 4 of them also died at an early age from breast cancer.
-When I discovered that I had the gene, I went on the wait list for a preventative double mastectomy, in the meantime commencing routine MRI check-ups.
+When I discovered that I had the gene, I went on the waitlist for a preventative double mastectomy, in the meantime commencing routine MRI check-ups.

-During my second annual MRI, in 2013, a 9mm tumour was discovered in my right breast and I was diagnosed with early stage breast cancer.
+During my second annual MRI, in 2013, a 9mm tumour was discovered in my right breast and I was diagnosed with early-stage breast cancer.
 My cancer was oestrogen positive, so we decided to proceed with an immediate double mastectomy with DIEP recon and then we removed my ovaries and tubes a couple of months later.
 I thankfully did not need chemo or radiation but did have two lymph nodes removed.

 As a result of my surgery, I have total numbness in both breasts and across my tummy where my DIEP scar is.
 And as a result of my oophorectomy, I was plunged straight into surgical menopause.
 This, combined with taking Tamoxifen, has contributed to night sweats, hot flushes, joint pain, some hair loss and some short-term memory ‘fogginess’.
 The side effects of the oophorectomy have been more significant than those from my mastectomy.
-However, as the years have progressed, these symptoms have lessened and I have also become accustomed to them, so they seem less pronounced now days.
+However, as the years have progressed, these symptoms have lessened and I have also become accustomed to them, so they seem less pronounced nowadays.

-During my diagnosis and treatment there were certainly down days where I found it hard to be myself, but in general I handled everything well mentally.
+During my diagnosis and treatment, there were certainly down days where I found it hard to be myself, but in general, I handled everything well mentally.
 I am generally a very positive and upbeat person and I tried to remain so during my treatment.
 I also had young children at the time and didn’t want this to impact or frighten them.
 I felt somewhat relieved that the cancer had been found early and could be treated, I had always had a sixth sense that I would develop breast cancer due to my paternal history (even before I found out that the family carried the gene) so the fact that it was found early was somewhat of a relief.

 My family, particularly my husband and parents/sister, were amazingly supportive.
 They all stepped in and helped.
 They nursed me through my recoveries post-surgery and kept my spirits up.
 As my children were young, we kept things upbeat at home.